 The older son’s behavior would have brought public disgrace upon the father.
 Nevertheless, the father, with great patience, approached his angry and hurting son.
 He didn’t rebuke him, as his actions and disrespectful address of his father warranted, nor did his compassion cease when he listened to his complaints and criticisms.
 The boy appealed to his father’s righteousness by proudly proclaiming his own self-righteousness in comparison to his brother’s sinfulness.
 Sadly, by saying, “This son of yours,” the older brother avoided acknowledging the fact that the prodigal was his own brother (v.
 30).
 Similar to the Pharisees, the older brother defined sin by outward actions, not inward attitudes.
 He was saying that he was the one worthy of that celebration and his father had been ungrateful for all his work.

 It was the younger brother who’d squandered his wealth; it was he who was getting what the older son deserved.
-Note: The father tenderly addressed his oldest as “My son” (v.
-31), correcting the error in the older son’s thinking when by referring to the wayward son as “this brother of yours” (v.
+Note: The father tenderly addressed his older boy as “My son” (v.
+31), correcting the error in the older son’s thinking by referring to the wayward son as “this brother of yours” (v.
 32).
 The father’s response, “We had to celebrate,” suggests that the older brother was obliged to join in the celebration.

 And it was the older brother who focused on himself; as a result, there was no joy in his brother’s return home.
 He was so consumed with issues of justice and equity that he failed to see the value of his brother’s repentance and return.
 He chose suffering and isolation over restoration and reconciliation.
 He resembled the Pharisees and religious leaders who were irate when Jesus received and forgave “unholy” people; he too failed to see his own need for a Savior.
 Jesus taught people that he was the Son of God.
 He sought sinners who’d wandered far from him and those who’d tried to earn salvation by their good works.